-In the past, attributes have been defined based on experience.
-For the establishment of the Electronic Nautical Chart (ENC) data product and for specific other data products, the definition of attributes has been guided by a wealth of experience in creating paper navigational charts, and scientific experience in bathymetry, currents, tides etc. For these well-known topic areas the establishment of attributes has not been a difficulty.
-One is doing the same thing electronically that used to be done on paper, just in a more efficient manner.
-However, when one broadens the scope to more general objects which IHO intends to cover, such as abstract Marine Limits and Boundaries, Cadastre, resource management and general spatial data infrastructure, the definition of attributes becomes more involved.
+For the establishment of the Electronic Nautical Chart (ENC) data product and for specific other data products, the definition of attributes has been guided by a wealth of experience in creating paper navigational charts, and scientific experience in bathymetry, currents, tides etc. However, when one broadens the scope to more general objects which IHO intends to cover, such as Marine Limits and Boundaries, Cadastre, resource management and general spatial data infrastructure, the definition of attributes becomes more involved.
 There are many ways to describe the same conditions and some consistency is required.
 This is especially true of attributes that involve legal rights where consistency is very important.

 Experience in this area comes from land administration, and this experience has been documented in the Land Domain Administrative Model (LADM) standardized in ISO.
-The standard ISO 19152:2012 Geographic information - Land Administration Domain Model (LADM) "defines a reference Land Administration Domain Model (LADM) covering basic information-related components of land administration (including those over water and land, and elements above and below the surface of the earth)"3.
+The standard ISO 19152:2012 Geographic information -- Land Administration Domain Model (LADM) "defines a reference Land Administration Domain Model (LADM) covering basic information-related components of land administration (including those over water and land, and elements above and below the surface of the earth)"3.
 The LADM "provides an abstract, conceptual model with four packages related to parties (people and organizations); basic administrative units, rights, responsibilities, and restrictions (ownership rights); spatial units (parcels, and the legal space of buildings and utility networks); spatial sources (surveying), and spatial representations (geometry and topology)"4.